ToldoDM/NNRL-car/README.md

 ![jeep properties](images/nn_properties.jpg "jeep properties")
 - Start the training using the python library command `mlagents−learn path/to/config.yaml −−run−id−name`
 ![start trainer](images/run_ml_train.gif "start trainer")
 - Press the play button on the Unity editor, as this will start the training.
-The trainin will automatically stop when the number of steps will reach the one indicated in the config `max_steps`.
+The training will automatically stop when the number of steps will reach the one indicated in the config `max_steps`.

 ## Genetic Algorithm
 Here to start the training is a little simplier.
-Here the steps:
+Here are the steps:

 - Select the environment.
 In this case you can select whatever scene start with the acronym `GA`.
 ![load scene](images/load_scene_ga.gif "load scene")